Kitchen Scrap Garden: Growing Pineapple

 The plants can get quite large, so be sure to give it plenty on space.
 In colder climates, move plants indoors, preferably to a south-facing window with at least 6 hours of direct sunlight daily.
 As soon as temperatures warm up, you can transfer the pot outside.

 Pineapple plants do well outside, planted directly in the ground, in USDA hardiness zones 11-12.
+(Check out this great article from Happy DIY Home for more information on your growing zone, as well as the cool history of the zone map!)
 Again, be sure your plant is in a location with at least 6 hours of direct sunlight per day.

 Healthy pineapple plants will flower a few times at approximately 2 year intervals.
 During this time, however, your pineapple plant may produce suckers.
 You can remove and replant these into additional fruit bearing plants.